 It is unclear to what extent each of these factors has contributed to a decline in the flow of Seiders Springs (if at all).
 Data and individual accounts on the flow of water in the springs are few and far between.
 We do know however, that in the late 1800s Edward Seiders ran a very popular bathhouse in the area that was filled by the springs, and Gunnar Brune reports in Springs of Texas that the springs “were described in 1839 as ‘a stream of limestone water which could be used as a water supply for the new capital.’ ”

-Water in the northernmost spring is almost always running, in contrast to the second spring (shown in the photo to the left), which flows intermittently.
+Water in the northernmost spring is almost always running, in contrast to the southern spring (shown in the photo to the left), which flows intermittently.
 This has led some to hypothesize that although these springs are collectively known as “Seiders Springs,” they may be two completely different springs that take their water from completely different sources.

 Both this article and my research have barely touched on the rich history surrounding Seiders Springs.
 I have been slightly more successful in collecting historical water quality data for the springs, but there are still large periods of time in which there appears to be no information recorded.
 This lack of information adds a touch of mystery to this secluded natural wonder.
-Seiders springs are definitely worth a visit for lovers of nature, science, history, and the unknown.
+The Springs are definitely worth a visit for lovers of nature, science, history, and the unknown.

 Personal communication with geoscientist Jeff Henke